frederic-mahe/mumu/README.md

 **mumu** is not a strict lulu clone.
 There is a [bug in lulu](https://github.com/tobiasgf/lulu/issues/8) that prevents some merging from happening.
 Additionally, mumu filters and sorts input data differently.
-This results in slightly more merging with mumu (by a few percent).
+When combined, these differences result in slightly more merging with mumu (by a few percent).

 **mumu** is fully tested, with 165 carefully crafted individual black-box tests, covering 100% of the application-specific C++